-Drinking alcohol has become a normal part of every day life for many, associated with having fun, socializing and relaxing.
+Drinking too much alcohol has become a normal part of every day life for many, associated with having fun, socializing and relaxing.
 While there are those that drink in moderation, there are others who drink daily or they binge drink, leaving the body hard at work trying to detox the poison.
 Challenging yourself to remove alcohol for an extended period of time can improve your health drastically while making you feel better and establishing a new relationship.

 Your Relationship with Alcohol